-Territorios Forestales Sostenibles (TEFOS) is a flagship programme under the Department for Business, Energy and Industrial Strategy’s (BEIS) International Climate Finance (ICF).
+Territorios Forestales Sostenibles (TEFOS) is a flagship programme under the Foreign, Commonwealth and Development Office’s (FCDO) International Climate Finance (ICF).
 The £64m programme will provide grant funding to support the Government of Colombia (GoC) to tackle deforestation in conflict-affected areas, through three programme pillars:

 - Strengthening land registry systems to incentivise sustainable land management,

 - Strengthening the criminal justice system to tackle environmental crime in deforestation hotspots, and

 - Creating and promoting innovative, sustainable economic opportunities for communities.